aa-kag/Automated_Wardrobe/README.md

 Functions:

-display_wardrobe: Displays all clean clothing items in the wardrobe.
+'''display_wardrobe()''': Displays all clean clothing items in the wardrobe.

-remove_item: Allows the user to remove an item by its ID.
+remove_item(): Allows the user to remove an item by its ID.

-main: The entry point for the program, presenting a menu to:
+main(): The entry point for the program, presenting a menu to:

 Add items to the wardrobe.